bnb-chain/BEPs/BEPs/BEP1.md

 *Figure 1: BEP workflow*

 - **Idea**: If you have an idea but not sure if it worths a BEP or not, you may discuss with the community first before you put too much effort.
 You may post your idea in [bnb chain forum](https://forum.bnbchain.org/) and visit the [bep-discussion channel in our discord](https://discord.gg/bnbchain) to let the community know it.
 - **Draft**: If your idea is widely accepted or you have the confidence, you can draft a document following the BEP format and raise a PR in this repo.
 Once the PR is reviewed and merged by the BEP editors, it becomes a legal BEP.
 The pull request number will be used as the BEP number.
 And it will be recorded and maintained by the community.
-The BEP author should keep pushing it forward, the author can update the BEP by creating new pull requests.
+The BEP author should keep pushing it forward, the author can update the BEP by creating new pull requests. <to add vote steps>
-- **Review**: If the content of the BEP is ready, it will enter the Review state, then the community will review it.
+- **Review(vote)**: If the content of the BEP is ready, it will enter the Review state, then the community will review it.
+If the BEP has updates to key components like consensus, economy or UX compatibility, a governance vote will be needed.
+If the BEP is for a fix or none fundamental change, the governance vote can be skipped. <>
 - **Candidate**: If review is passed and the BEP is accepted, it will enter Candidate state.
 - **Enabled**: This proposal is enabled in BNB Chain mainnet, if it is a hard fork, the fork number has reached.